david-arbol/Machine-Learning-Project-Paris-Saclay/README.md

 Final Project of the course Machine Learning at the University Paris-Saclay as part of the Erasmus Mundus Master's.
 A multi-layered feed-forward neural network was constructed to accurately reproduce the ground wave function of a charged particle under an electric field.

 Program.
 Language: Python3, using sklearn.
-I use my own multi-layered feed-forward neural network code and Pytorch and compare.
+I use my own multi-layered feed-forward neural network code and Pytorch and compare the results and efficiency.

 1. Provide the energy of interaction between the charged particle and the electric field $E_{field}$.